-To evaluate the contribution of perspective SfS, we compared it with the Fast Marching method of Kimmel & Sethian [9].
+To evaluate the contribution of perspective SfS, we compared it with the Fast Marching method of Kimmel and Sethian (2001).
 The reason for selecting this orthographic algorithm for the comparison is triple.
 First, we consider the Fast Marching method a state-of-the-art technique.
-Second, in [26] we compared three orthographic methods (Lee & Kuo [11], Zheng & Chellappa [34] and Kimmel & Sethian [9]) with a basic perspective method that was suggested there (based on gradient descent).
+Second, in Tankus et al. (2003) we compared three orthographic methods (Lee and Kuo (1993), Zheng and Chellappa (1991) and Kimmel and Sethian (2001)) with a basic perspective method that was suggested there (based on gradient descent).
 Among these three orthographic methods, the Fast Marching method performed best.
 Third, the fact that the suggested perspective method is based on this orthographic method, neutralizes the effect of the numerical scheme on the results.
 Therefore, any improvement would be a consequence of the transition to the perspective equation, and not of the different ways of solving the equations.

-Recently, another perspective algorithm has been suggested by Prados & Faugeras [18] in parallel to ours.
+Recently, another perspective algorithm has been suggested by Prados and Faugeras (2003) in parallel to ours.
 We compare our algorithm with this algorithm as well.

-An important advancement over [26], which compares merely synthetic images, is the experimentation with real images.
+An important advancement over (Tankus et al., 2003), which compares merely synthetic images, is the experimentation with real images.
 In addition to a demonstration with synthetic data, we compared the orthographic and perspective Fast Marching algorithms on medical images taken by endoscopy.